Yachats, Oregon: History

+Yachats was part of the war effort in both world wars.
+Spruce was needed for airplanes during World War I, and in 1918 the U.S. Army Signal Corps under the Spruce Production Division wanted to commence logging of the Blodgett Tract area, an area about 2 mi north of Yachats.
+A 23.5 mi logging railroad, the Alsea Southern Railroad, needed for transporting logs to the Yaquina River was completed by the Spruce Production Division from South Beach, Oregon (near Newport, Oregon) to Yachats on November 8, 1918, just three days before the war ended.
+Logs could then be floated on the river to the mill in Toledo, Oregon.
+A private company, the Pacific Spruce Corporation under its Manary Logging Company subsidiary, purchased the railroad and completed a large centralized logging facility called "Camp 1" north of Yachats in September 1922.
+Camp 1 contained a machine shop, locomotive shed, bunkhouses, bungalows, mess hall, school, and commissary.
+Manary Logging and its successors continued the logging operations in the area until 1937.

-Early in World War II the West Shelter built by the Civilian Conservation Corps (CCC) near the top of Cape Perpetua was used as an observation site and radar station for the detection of enemy submarines and aircraft.
+Early in World War II, the West Shelter built by the Civilian Conservation Corps (CCC) near the top of Cape Perpetua was used as an observation site and radar station for the detection of enemy submarines and aircraft.
 In Yachats, foxholes and gun emplacements were installed along the ocean drive.
 Military personnel were housed in a local skating rink and the Ladies Club was rented for recreation.
 After the war, the U.S. Coast Guard discovered Japanese mines that had floated onto the beaches.
 These were hauled out to sea and destroyed.

 The Little Log Church is a historical museum displaying many artifacts relating to Yachats's past.
 The church, built in 1926, was designed in the shape of a cross.
 Sir Robert Perks, who owned most of Yachats at the time, provided the property; the logs were donated as well and the work was contributed by local citizens.
 The museum is now owned by the city.